Kangen Water vs Hydrogen Water: What's the Difference?

 What is hydrogen water?

-Hydrogen water is water that contains dissolved molecular hydrogen gas (H₂) above the trace amounts naturally present in tap water.
+Hydrogen water is water that contains dissolved molecular hydrogen gas (H₂) in amounts above the trace levels naturally present in tap water.
 The H₂ molecule is small enough to penetrate cell membranes, which is why it has attracted interest as a selective antioxidant in laboratory research.

 What is Kangen Water?

-The machines work by passing filtered tap water over titanium electrodes coated in platinum.
+Enagic machines work by passing filtered tap water over titanium electrodes coated in platinum.
 An electric current splits water molecules, producing alkaline water at the cathode (negative electrode) and acidic water at the anode.
-The cathode-side output is the Kangen Water people drink; the anode-side acidic water is collected separately and used for cleaning or skin care.
+The cathode-side output is the Kangen Water people drink; the anode-side acidic water is collected separately for cleaning or skin care.

 The meaningful question isn't Kangen vs hydrogen water.
-It's: what dissolved H₂ concentration does your machine actually deliver?
+It's: what dissolved H₂ concentration does your machine deliver and how much do you drink per day?

-A dedicated H₂ generator — particularly one using a solid-polymer-electrolyte (SPE) or proton-exchange membrane (PEM) — is engineered to maximise dissolved H₂ at a neutral pH.
+A dedicated H₂ generator, particularly one using a solid-polymer-electrolyte (SPE) or proton-exchange membrane (PEM), is engineered to maximise dissolved H₂ at a neutral pH.
 It does one thing and does it well: concentrations of 1.0–6.0 ppm are typical.
-It does not produce acidic water, strong alkaline water, or multiple pH outputs.
+It does not meaningfully alter pH, filter water, produce acidic water, strong alkaline water, or multiple pH outputs.

 A Kangen machine is a multi-function appliance.
-Its H₂ output is real but not optimised — electrolysis at higher pH settings produces more H₂, but the membrane design is not a dedicated H₂ membrane.
-The trade-off is intentional: the system is designed to be the only water appliance in the kitchen, replacing everything from drinking water to cleaning spray.
+Its H₂ output is real but not optimised; electrolysis at higher pH settings produces more H₂, but the membrane design is not a dedicated H₂ membrane.
+The trade-off is intentional: the system is designed to be the only water appliance in the kitchen.

 At a glance